Maz flashes an overwire bra with a Philmore suit, shot by Lydia.

 Feeling like maybe telling people you wear bras is actually LESS embarrassing than the nonsense above?
 Just give people bras.
 Your friends.
 Your family.
 People in swap groups.
 The local bring and buy.
 Don't put it in the tombola or the raffle, I can tell you from experience that never ends well!

 If it's a new-new bra with tags or, even better, packaging, charity shops will take them.
 Some also take lightly worn ones.
 If it's a sensible bra, the sort that helps you meet British standards for respectability in work or at the bank, then do please see if your nearest refuge or homeless shelter could use it (that make-up collection was also legit, it seems).
-The first is actually where our last lot of sensible-but-left-over bras went, because sometimes they are useful and they're not the thing you grab when you go.
+The first is actually where our last lot of sensible-but-left-over bras went, because sometimes they are useful and they're not the thing you grab when you have to leave in a hurry.

 If your bra is really too knackered, too embarrassing, or otherwise unsuitable - send it to the local councils recycling.
 I'm afraid the chances are it will still end up doing the shredding-insulation material thing, but the process will at least be considerably more efficient.